 The Fourth of July is just a day away!
 From our daily flag retreat ceremony to special Independence Day entertainment, the Disneyland Resort has a variety of traditions that salute America’s heritage.
 In celebration of our nation’s birthday, let’s take a look back at three videos showcasing how we have paid tribute to America here at the Disneyland Resort.

-UPDATE: The Disney Parks Blog Christmas in Cars Land Meet-Up has reached capacity and confirmation emails are being sent.
-Keep an eye on the Disney Parks Blog for future events!
+UPDATE: This event has reached capacity and confirmation emails are being sent.
+Keep an eye on the Disney Parks Blog for future opportunities!

-So join us the evening of Wednesday, December 3!
+Join us the morning of Saturday, July 11!
 Space for the event is limited and you must sign up here.
 Please remember the following:

-All participants who sign up for the event must be 18 years or older, but guests of the participants may be younger than 18.
+All participants who sign up for an event must be 18 years or older, but guests of the participants may be younger than 18.